 Waiting period satisfied by 22 sick leave days.
+You have 24 hours of sick leave remaining

-Section 2 - Effective Dates

-Effective Date Of Insurance
+Section 2 - Effective Dates Effective Date Of Insurance

 Your insurance will be effective at 12:01 A.M.
 Standard Time in the governing jurisdiction on the day determined as follows, but only if your written Application for insurance is made with Liberty through the University of California.